 Application of Digital PCR in Pathogen Detection and Diagnosis

 Digital PCR is the refinement of traditional PCR that can be utilized to directly quantify and clonally amplify nucleic acids.
 As a result, it finds broad use in testing microbial resistance, non-invasive prenatal diagnosis, and the treatment of cancer.
 It is also used to treat diseases such as Down's syndrome and inherited cancer.
 It offers benefits in pathogen identification and quantitation by providing high sensitivity and faster detection by eliminating the need for DNA templates to be pre-enriched.
-Thus, the rising use of dPCR in pathogen detection and diagnosis of the disease is anticipated to push market growth during the forecast period.
+Thus, the rising use of dPCR in pathogen detection and diagnosis of disease is anticipated to push market growth during the forecast period.

 Digital PCR helps in delivering a complete measure of target nucleic acid molecules compared to the relative measure achieved from the real-time PCR. dPCR is used for identifying minor amounts of deoxyribonucleic acid DNA and ribonucleic acid targets such as chromosomal translocations, point mutation, alternatively spliced messenger ribonucleic acid, and DNA methylate.
 This absolute DNA quantification enables for sensitivity, reproducibility, and precision, further promoting researchers to quantify minute differences and precisely measure minor variants.
 These benefits are significantly boosting the adoption rate of dPCR over conventional and other PCR methods.
 Moreover, continuous efforts by PCR manufacturers to develop new systems to use in molecular testing is expected to further boost the growth of the dPCR market.